token2/pin_plus_firmware/README.md

 ## License

-This project is licensed under the [MIT license](./LICENSE) - see the LICENSE file for details.
+This project is licensed under the  MIT License - see the LICENSE file for details.

 ## Contributions and Acknowledgements